jessicahirsch/scientific-thinking/_posts/2024-09-15-regression-test-operators-guide.markdown

 Automated regression testing is arguably more repeatable and accurate than a Quality Assurance engineer manually testing your code.
 When done well, they can operate in place of, or as a supplement to, a QA.

+**Test Cases**

+It is recommended that you write test cases in advance of automation.
+Preferably at the onset of a new project.
+Consult with the project’s owner.
+They tend to be the individuals deeply familiar with the intended behavior of the shippable code.
+Plain-text languages, like Gherkin, can help translate the language between product owner and engineer.